jpegleg/draconian-one-way/README.md

 /usr/local/sbin/moat-encrypt /home/thane/logs.$(date +%Y%m%d).tgz.asc.gpg.asc root-example@hsm-thingy-stor-example

+After you complete your encryptions, you might move your encrypted tbin file off the server that stores the data to another safe location, shredding the copy of those as well:

+  scp mykey.asc user@safeserver:/var/storage/key-files/01/
+  shred -v -n 25 -u -z mykey.asc

+# about the scripts

 # draconian-one-way: castle-encrypt
 If for some reason a machine can't use PGP/GNUPG, but can use openssl/libressl, then at least you can use castle-encrypt.